zoby35/backstage-plugins/site/docs/plugins/ai-rules-plugin/backend/about.md

 ## Overview

 The AI Coding Rules backend plugin provides the server-side functionality required to fetch and parse AI coding rules from Git repositories.
-It handles integration with Backstage's SCM integrations, parses various rule file formats, and exposes REST API endpoints for the frontend plugin to consume.
+It handles integration with Backstage's SCM integrations, parses various rule file formats, includes retry logic with exponential backoff for rate limiting protection, and exposes REST API endpoints for the frontend plugin to consume.

 ## Features